-If your child is involved in a CPS case in the state of Texas then you need to be aware that he or she could be removed from your home and placed into foster care.
+If your child is involved in a CPS case in the state of Texas, then you need to be aware that he or she could be removed from your home and placed into foster care.
 I hate to put it to you so bluntly, but that is the reality of the situation.
 That doesn’t mean that he or she is never going to come home to you.
-What it does mean is that you are going to have to work to get him or her returned home.
+It does mean that you will have to work to get him or she returned home.

 Part of that work is learning about the CPS process and the people and institutions that are involved.
-The foster care system is one that figures to weigh heavily on your case in the event that your child is removed from your home.
+The foster care system is one that figures to weigh heavily on your case if your child is removed from your home.
 Today’s blog post from the Law Office of Bryan Fagan will seek to provide you with more information that we think is relevant to have as you begin your case.

-What rights does your child have in relation to the foster care system?
+What rights does your child have about the foster care system?

-If your child is over the age of 16, he or she can ask the judge to be able to make some or all of their medical decisions for themselves.
+If your child is over the age of 16, they can ask the judge to make some or all of their medical decisions for themselves.
 Your child would likely need to ask their attorney ad litem to help him or her further this goal.

 What sort of information is your child able to obtain about their CPS case?

-Many parents are interested in learning what sort of information that their child will have access to in regard to the CPS investigation.
-With so much going on around him or her it is probable that they have questions about what is happening.
-Once you have contact for visitation, you are able to share a great deal of information about their case with him or her.
-What other sources of information are available to your child during a case?
+Many parents are interested in learning what sort of information their child will have access to regarding the CPS investigation.
+With so much going on around him or her, they probably have questions about what is happening.
+Once you have a contact for visitation, you can share a great deal of information about their case with him or her.
+What other sources of information available to your child during a case?

-Your child can contact and speak privately to their caseworker, attorney ad litem or Court Appointed Special Advocate (CASA).
-These folks are duty-bound to consider what is in the best interests of your child and to provide information that will help your child to better understand their rights and the CPS case overall.
+Your child can contact and speak privately to their caseworker, attorney ad litem, or Court Appointed Special Advocate (CASA).
+These folks are duty-bound to consider what is in your child's best interests and provide information that will help your child better understand their rights and the CPS case overall.

-In addition, your child will be provided with an opportunity to attend hearings and to even speak to the judge in their case.
-Depending on your child’s age those interactions can involve where your child is living and he or she would like to see happen regarding reunification with you in your home.
+Your child will also be provided with an opportunity to attend hearings and even speak to the judge in their case.
+Depending on your child’s age, those interactions can involve where your child is living, and he or she would like to see happen regarding reunification with you in your home.

-If your child is placed into foster care then your child can work with their foster family to be able to go out and do things socially with friends or family.
+If your child is placed into foster care, then your child can work with their foster family to go out and do things socially with friends or family.
 For the most part, this is between your child and their foster family.

 CPS will not be doing background checks on your child’s friends before a sleepover visit occurs.
-For the most part, the closer your child gets to their foster family the better off he or she will be in regard to having an active life outside of foster care.
+For the most part, the closer your child gets to their foster family, the better off they will be regarding having an active life outside of foster care.

 Planning for life after the CPS case

-You, your child and CPS will be working together in order to plan for a permanent solution to your child’s housing situation.
-Most of the time that plan will involve your child returning to your home.
-In other scenarios, it involves your child living permanently with a foster family or a relative of yours.
+You, your child,d and CPS will be working together to plan for a permanent solution to your child’s housing situation.
+Most of the time, that plan will involve your child returning to your home.
+It involves your child living permanently with a foster family or a relative of yours in other scenarios.
 Planning for this reality begins as soon as your child is removed from your home and placed into the care of the foster family.

-CPS must have a goal in mind in regard to a permanent place for you to live at the conclusion of their case.
-In the event that their goal does not involve a return to your home, they must include a transition plan for your child to be able to transition into living outside of your home on a permanent basis.
-These plans will include all of the specific steps that are needed to happen for your child to be kept safe.
+CPS must have a goal in mind regarding a permanent place for you to live after their case.
+If their goal does not involve a return to your home, they must include a transition plan for your child to be able to transition into living outside of your home permanently.
+These plans will include all of the specific steps needed to happen for your child to be kept safe.

 What are the possible goals of a CPS case?
 The most common goal is returning your child to your home.
 Other goals could be having a relative of yours adopt your child (if your parental rights are terminated) or being placed into the permanent care of a relative.
 A document known as the Family Service and Child Service Plan will contain these recommendations and goals.